daovietanh99/daovietanh99.github.io/posts/create-your-first-django-project.md

 ### Create Django application

 Django project will have multiple applications, Django project itself is a root application, other applications themselves can be thought as sub-applications or sidecar applications.
-They can interact with one and others.
-We can easily create an application by using this command inside project root folder.
+Applications can interact with one and others.
+They are the kind of something like Plug and Play system, where you can add or remove application very convenion whenever, whatever you want.
+We then can easily create an application by using this command inside project root folder.

 ```shell
 python3 manage.py startapp your_app_name